ZahraE/Getting-Cleaning-Data-Project/Codebook.md

 ##Codebook
-This codebook contains explanations and descriptions about how the process of cleaning the data is done and also variables that the tidy data includes.
+This codebook contains explanations and descriptions about how the process of cleaning the data has been done and also variables that the tidy data includes.
 ##The Data Source
 Raw dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Description of raw dataset: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones